Basil (Ocimum basilicum) is a species of herb that is a member of the Lamiaceae family.

 Factors that cause an overwatered basil

-You might think that the only cause of an overwatered plant is, well. giving it too much water.
-But, this isn’t entirely true.
+You might think that the only cause of an overwatered plant is giving it too much water.
+But this isn’t entirely true.
 Many other factors can contribute to your plant suffering from overwatering, even if you are watering it as recommended.

 Wrong choice of soil

 Basil plants have a preference for soil that has well-draining qualities.
-If the soil is too heavy, for example, if you use a clay-soil mix, then the water will not drain as quickly as needed, which can lead to the water getting stuck in the soil.
+If the soil is too heavy, for example, if you use a clay-soil mix, the water will not drain as quickly as needed, leading to the water getting stuck in the soil.

 Wrong choice of pot